Electrical Refitting In Brighton, Sussex

 South East Electrica: Electrical Refitting

 An important aspect of maintaining a home and ensuring the safety of loved ones is keeping your electrical system updated.
 A system that doesn’t adhere to building regulations and is aged or worn out is considered a major safety risk.
-If this system overheats, it will most likely cause a fire that engulfs your entire building.
+If this system overheats, it will most likely cause a fire that engulfs your entire building even with these front doors.
 Is that a risk you’re willing to take with the lives of your loved ones and neighbours?

-The electrical engineers at South East Electrica offer a range of services, including electrical refitting, replacement and upgrading.
+The electrical engineers at Mittens Electrical offer a range of services, including electrical refitting, replacement and upgrading.
 With over 80 years of experience and a pool of some of the most qualified electrical contractors in the UK, we’ve provided high-quality electrical systems for homeowners, businesses and landlords nationwide.

 - Over Six years experience